ktolnos/Reward-Model-Overoptimization/rlhf/bon/README.md

 ### Step 4: Select Best-of-N Responses

 Using the proxy scores from Step 3, we select the single best response out of the $N$ generated responses for each prompt.
 The highest-scoring response is chosen as the “best-of-N” according to the proxy model.

+**Note**: To apply ensemble methods: (1) train multiple models in Step 1 using different random seeds; (2) perform inference with each model in Step 3; and (3) aggregate the proxy scores using methods like `min` or `avg` before proceeding to Step 4.

 ### Step 5: Evaluate Selected Responses with Gold Reward Model